What to do when your financially unstable husband doesn’t care about paying bills and debts or saving money?

 Be strong and don’t back off

-If you believe it will work for the first time – there’s a bomb for you – IT WILL NOT.
+If you believe it will work for the first time – I’ve got a truth-bomb for you – IT WILL NOT.
 Changing a bad habit with a good one is hard.
 It takes strong will and belief in one’s ability to succeed.
+Scientists say it takes up to 60 days to implement a new habit.
+Have you got the nerves to do it?
+Of course, you have!

 There will be times when your partner will want to go back to the same old way of living.
 It’s your job to show him you remember his promises and you will not back off till he keeps them.